 - (1) Cost analysis is the review and evaluation of the separate cost elements and proposed profit/fee of an offeror's proposal.
 The CO will determine whether cost analysis is appropriate.
 Cost analysis is not required to evaluate established catalog or market prices, prices set by law or regulation, and commercial items.
 If there are significant disparities in proposed prices, a limited form of cost analysis may be used to investigate the cause of the disparities.
 Cost analysis involves examining data submitted by the contractor and the judgmental factors applied in projecting estimated costs.
-Cost analysis also includes: - (a) Verification that the contractor's cost submissions are in accordance with disclosed cost accounting procedures; - (b) Comparisons with previous costs; and - (c) Forecasts of future costs based on historical cost experience. - (2) Cost analysis is appropriate when factors affecting the procurement will not ensure a fair and reasonable price based on price analysis alone, and/or the agency needs an understanding of the cost buildup of the proposal to verify cost realism and reasonableness.
-The data required to perform the cost analysis should be limited to those cost elements that are necessary to ensure a fair and reasonable price determination. - (3) Cost analysis involves the following techniques and procedures: - (a) Verification of cost or pricing data and evaluation of cost elements. - (b) Evaluating the effect of the offeror's current practices on future costs.
+Cost analysis also includes: - (a) Verification that the contractor's cost submissions are according to disclosed cost accounting procedures; - (b) Comparisons with previous costs; and - (c) Forecasts of future costs based on historical cost experience. - (2) Cost analysis may be used to determine cost reasonableness or cost realism when a fair and reasonable price cannot be determined through price analysis alone for commercial or non-commercial items, and/or the agency needs an understanding of the cost buildup of the proposal to verify cost realism and reasonableness.
+The data required to perform the cost analysis should be limited to those cost elements that are necessary to ensure a fair and reasonable price determination.

-- (c) Comparison of the costs proposed by the offeror with historical and actual costs, and previous cost estimates for the same or similar items. - (d) Analysis of the contractor's evaluation in determining the reasonableness of the subcontract costs. - (e) Verification of the offeror's proposed cost to ensure that it reflects cost realism and reasonableness. - (f) Review to determine whether any cost or pricing data that is necessary to make the contractor's proposal accurate, complete, and current has been submitted or identified in writing.
+- (3) Cost analysis involves the following techniques and procedures: - (a) Verification of cost or pricing data and evaluation of cost elements. - (b) Evaluating the effect of the offeror's current practices on future costs. - (c) Comparison of the costs proposed by the offeror with historical and actual costs, and previous cost estimates for the same or similar items. - (d) Analysis of the contractor's evaluation in determining the reasonableness of the subcontract costs. - (e) Verification of the offeror's proposed cost to ensure that it reflects cost realism and reasonableness. - (f) Review to determine whether any cost or pricing data that is necessary to make the contractor's proposal accurate, complete, and current has been submitted or identified in writing.